PICHETTE v MANISTIQUE PUBLIC SCHOOLS

 III

-Governmental immunity is derivative of the feudal idea that "the king can do no wrong".
+Governmental immunity is derivative of the feudal idea that “the king can do no wrong“.
 Prosser, Torts (3d ed), § 125, p 996.
-Dean Prosser, in his brief historical analysis of the doctrine of governmental immunity, cogently expresses the anomaly of the doctrine within the American system of jurisprudence, supra, at p 997: "Just how this feudal and monarchistic doctrine ever got itself translated into the law of the new and belligerently democratic republic in America is today a bit hard to understand".
-We are no longer a new republic, but still belligerently democratic *786 about our principles, and governmental immunity makes less sense today than it ever has.
+Dean Prosser, in his brief historical analysis of the doctrine of governmental immunity, cogently expresses the anomaly of the doctrine within the American system of jurisprudence, supra, at p 997: “Just how this feudal and monarchistic doctrine ever got itself translated into the law of the new and belligerently democratic republic in America is today a bit hard to understand“.
+We are no longer a new republic, but still belligerently democratic

 Governmental immunity is an affront to the principle that the American government was created for the people.
 It contradicts the democratic view of the nature of responsible governments:

-"`States or bodies politic are to be considered as moral persons, having a public will, capable and free to do right and wrong inasmuch as they are collections of individuals each of whom carries with him into the service of the community the same binding law of morality and religion which ought to control his conduct in private life.'"
-1 Kent's Comm 3.
+“‘States or bodies politic are to be considered as moral persons, having a public will, capable and free to do right and wrong inasmuch as they are collections of individuals each of whom carries with him into the service of the community the same binding law of morality and religion which ought to control his conduct in private life.‘” 1 Kent‘s Comm 3.
 18 McQuillin, Municipal Corporations (3d ed), § 53.01a, p 106.

 “A distinction so based is capricious and represents no policy but an arbitrary attempt to lift state responsibility without reason.
 In such circumstances the permissible line between reasonable classification or a rational policy, and a denial of equal protection is crossed.
 This fatally offends the Constitution.”

 It is notable, in passing, that the distinction that would preserve the defense of governmental immunity in the area of discretionary action by governmental officials has been made part of Federal law.
-28 USC 1346(b) gives the Federal district court jurisdiction over tort suits against the Federal government, subject to the exceptions outlined in chapter 171 of 28 USC.
-28 USC 2680(a) reads:

-"The provisions of this chapter and section 1346(b) of this title shall not apply to —
+“The provisions of this chapter and section 1346(b) of this title shall not apply to—

 “(a) Any claim based upon an act or omission of an employee of the Government, exercising due care, in the execution of a statute or regulation, whether or not such statute or regulation be valid, or based upon the exercise or performance or the failure to exercise or perform a discretionary function or duty on the part of a federal agency or an employee of the Government, whether or not the discretion involved be abused.”

-Of course, there are a number of arguments put forward as justification for the doctrine of governmental immunity: (1) it protects the state against nuisance suits; (2) it prevents the depletion of the tax fund; (3) it prevents the disruption of financial planning within the state government; and (4) it is a useful doctrine for "public policy" reasons.
+Of course, there are a number of arguments рut forward as justification for the doctrine of governmental immunity: (1) it protects the state against nuisance suits; (2) it prevents the depletion of the tax fund; (3) it prevents the disruption of financial planning within the state government; and (4) it is a useful doctrine for “public policy” reasons.
 The availability of insurance at nominal public costs (compared to the expense an individual tort victim must bear when the state is the tortfeasor) undermines the continuing validity of the first three above reasons.
 In earlier days insurance was as rare as contact with the government, and this perhaps justified the use of governmental immunity as a defense.
 Insurance, public and private, is now a major part of modern life, as is daily contact with government employees and public property.
 Correspondingly, the rationale for governmental immunity as a defense has disappeared.
-The fourth argument made on behalf of the defense of governmental immunity, that of "public policy", is answered curtly and persuasively by Prosser, supra, at 1001, 1004-1005:
+The fourth argument made on behalf of the defense of governmental immunity, that of “public policy“, is answered curtly and persuasively by Prosser, supra, at 1001, 1004-1005:

-"The immunity is said to rest upon public policy; the absurdity of a wrong committed by an entire people; the idea that whatever the state does must be lawful, which has replaced the king who can do no wrong; the very dubious theory that an agent of the state is always outside of the scope of his authority and employment *790 when he commits any wrongful act; reluctance to divert public funds to compensate for private injuries; and the inconvenience and embarrassment which would descend upon the government if it should be subject to such liability. * * *
+“The immunity is said to rest upon public policy; the absurdity of a wrong committed by an entire people; the idea that whatever the state does must be lawful, which has replaced the king who can do no wrong; the very dubious theory that an agent of the state is always outside of the scope of his authority and employment

 “Virtually all writers have agreed that no one of these reasons for denying liability is sound, and all of them can be found to have been rejected at one time or another in the decided cases.
 The current of criticism has been that it is better that the losses due to tortious conduct should fall upon the municipality rather than the injured individual, and that the torts of public employees are properly to be regarded, as in other cases of vicarious liability, as a cost of the administration of government, which should be distributed by taxes to the public.”